AnyDSL/rodent/README.md

     # Optional: Create benchmarking tools for Embree and BVH extractor tools
     # cmake .. -DEMBREE_ROOT_DIR = <path to Embree sources>
     make

+The current settings assume a machine with AVX2 or higher.
+To change this, edit the [source code](tools/bench_traversal/bench_traversal.impala) of the benchmarking tool to only use AVX or SSE, and set the `CLANG_FLAGS` CMake variable to the desired ISA.

 # Testing